Crouch End: History

+Politics

+Crouch End is part of the Hornsey and Friern Barnet constituency for elections to the House of Commons of the United Kingdom.

+Crouch End is part of the Crouch End ward for elections to Haringey London Borough Council.

 Demographics

 There is no single figure that provides the demographic profile for Crouch End.
 As defined by the recent public-council conversation around the setting up of the Crouch End neighbourhood Forum, the neighbourhood is made up of parts of four wards.
 Between a half and two thirds of the area is formed by Crouch End ward.
 Its demographics in the 2011 census were as follows: